sap-tutorials/Tutorials/tutorials/iotae-comp-thingmodeler0/iotae-comp-thingmodeler0.md

 title: Onboarding a computer as the IoT thing
 description: Onboarding a computer as the IoT thing
 primary_tag: topic>internet-of-things
-tags: [  tutorial>beginner, topic>internet-of-things, products->sap-iot-application-enablement, products>sap-cloud-platform ]
+tags: [  tutorial>beginner, topic>internet-of-things, products>sap-iot-application-enablement, products>sap-cloud-platform ]
 ---

 ## Prerequisites